-OpenZeppelin Governor: Basic Architecture
+OpenZeppelin Governor: Base Architecture

 The de facto standard for on-chain governance is the OpenZeppelin Governor framework.
-It implements a Governor Bravo compatible interface (compatible with Tally, Boardroom, Snapshot).
+It implements a Governor Bravo-compatible interface (compatible with Tally, Boardroom, Snapshot).

 System components:

-- Governor: core, manages proposal lifecycle
+- Governor: core, manages the proposal lifecycle

 - GovernorCountingSimple: vote counting (For/Against/Abstain)